OptiMaL-PSE-Lab/auto_discov_kin_rate_models/ADoK-W Symbolic Regression File/README.md

-# In this adapted version, we have changed the original strong formulation of the package into a weak formulation
+# In this adapted version, we have changed the original strong formulation of the package into a weak formulation, the rest of the package, including this README have been left unchanged.

 # SymbolicRegression.jl